 At the very least, managers should consider creating an emergency response team whose sole duty would be responding quickly and efficiently to any suspicious activity or security issues.

-Developing regular backup protocols for all confidential information will also help ensure data remains secure, even if something does go wrong.
+Developing regular backup protocols for all confidential information or using a reliable data backup provider, such as NAKIVO Backup & Replication, will also help ensure data remains secure, even if something does go wrong

 Finally, having quick access to experts who specialize in dealing with cybercrime is essential for resolving any issues as soon as possible.

 Data Protection 101: What Managers Need to Know to Keep Their Business Safe